weekplan/www/_pages/synergize-work-better-with-others/index.md

 *   Third, share your opinion.
 *   Brainstorm new solutions together.
 Don't judge people's suggestions, genuinely consider all of the alternatives presented.
 An idea that might look stupid at first sight might be a very good solution.
 *   Finally, pick the best solution together.
-In WEEK PLAN, you can use workspaces to create a space where people can collaborate.
+In Week Plan, you can use workspaces to create a space where people can collaborate.
 Everyone can share their goals for the week, and you can assign tasks, share documents and discuss tasks together.
 A journal is also available to help the team reflect and learn together.

-<p class="highlight">Aymeric (founder): Congratulations!
+Congratulations!
 You made it until the end of the bonus course.
 I hope that you enjoyed it.
 Please let me know if there are topics that I should cover as part of this course.
 Any feedback is welcome!

 *   [[1/6] Online course on time management](http://weekplan.net/online-course-time-management/)